Michael Mulvey (bishop): Priesthood

 In 1980, Mulvey spent a sabbatical year with the Focolare movement.
 After his sabbatical, the diocese assigned him as chaplain at Bishop Louis Reicher Catholic High School in Waco, Texas.
 He was also named in 1984 as pastor of St. Joseph Parish in Waco, Texas.
 Mulvey left Waco in 1986 to become director of spiritual formation at St. Mary's Seminary in Houston.
 He remained in that posting until 1992, when the diocese appointed him as pastor of St. Thomas Aquinas Parish in College Station, Texas.

 Mulvey moved back to Italy in 1995 after he was appointed director of the Center for Spirituality for Diocesan Priests, a Focolare facility in Florence.
 Two years later, he became director of the Focolare Center in Hyde Park, New York.
 After four years with the Focolare movement, Mulvey returned to Texas in 1999 to become pastor of St. Helen Parish in Georgetown.

 Mulvey left St. Helen in 2004 when Bishop Gregory Aymond named him as chancellor of the diocese.
 Mulvey became vicar general in 2007.
 He was named in August 2009 as vice rector of St. Mary's Seminary in Houston.
 A few weeks later, he was elected administrator of the Diocese of Austin after Aymond was named archbishop of the Archdiocese of New Orleans.

 Bishop of Corpus Christi

 Mulvey was appointed as bishop of Corpus Christi by Pope Benedict XVI on January 18, 2010.
 Mulvey was consecrated on March 25, 2010, by Cardinal Daniel DiNardo.
 His principal co-consecrators were Aymond and Bishop Edmond Carmody.

 In March 2019.
 Mulvey and the diocese were sued for defamation by Monsignor Michael Heras and Reverend John Feminelli.
 The two clerics had been included on a list of diocesan clergy with credible accusations of sexual abuse that was released by the diocese in January 2019.
 The lawsuit was dismissed in August 2019.

 In November 2019, Mulvey made a peripheral stem cell donation to a San Antonio woman with cancer.
 He had joined the Be the Match Registry for bone marrow transplants before he became bishop.
 Mulvey in May 2020 condemned the domestic terrorism attack that wounded a sailor at the Naval Air Station Corpus Christi.

+Pope Leo XIV accepted Mulvey's resignation as Bishop on the 1st of December 2025, and appointed Mario Alberto Avilés to succeed him.